 I had a very positive experience in the course and on the trip.
 I have distinct memories of the professor's high level of enthusiasm and ability to communicate his sense that the questions asked in the course and trip were deeply important to our lives today, not just antiquarian curiosity.
 Having had exposure to the academic treatment of mythology since then, I am now very impressed with the professor's ability and willingness to think outside the box and deal with theories and texts outside of what seems to be a standard and generally accepted interpretation.

 Ph.D. in Philosophy, University of Oregon, Eugene

 Amazing and life-changing.
 The courses not only totally changed the way I understand and think about mythology, but the way I think about so many other ideas.

 Mark brings unique ideas, deep understanding, and passion for the subjects he teaches.
 He encourages students to explore their own ideas and figure things out for themselves, but he's always ready to help by offering his own ideas and insightful feedback.
 Mark's the best teacher I've ever had.

-B.A.
-Creative Writing and Literary Studies, Simon's Rock College, summa cum laude
+B.A. summa cum laude in Creative Writing and Literary Studies, Simon's Rock College

 Ireland, Greece-Turkey, 2006–07.